MichaelBuckley/BUCTimer/README.md

 timer?.start()
 ```

-There are also initializers that allow you to specifiy the interval in seconds and nanoseconds.
+There are also initializers that allow you to specify the interval in seconds and nanoseconds.
 The initializer will fail if the interval is greater than 292 years.

 If you specify 0 or 1 for the repeat parameter, the timer will only fire once before stopping.
 If you specify a greater number, the timer will fire that many times before stoping.
-If you specify a negative number, the timer will repeat indefiniately until paused or stopped.
+If you specify a negative number, the timer will repeat indefinitely until paused or stopped.
 Because of this, the timer is passed into your completion handler as a parameter so that you can stop the timer once you no longer need it.

 ```Swift
 import BUCTimer